Simoné du Toit: Achievements

 Second best distance of all time in South African history in both events, shot put and discus.

 Simone graduated from Southern Methodist University in Dallas, Texas December 2011.

 She achieved as an NCAA athlete and collected several C- USA athlete of the week awards.

 Simone was the recipient of the prestigious Student athlete of the year 2010 award for All sports at SMU.

 She used to working at QuickBooks as the manager of HR and payroll.
 Nowadays she takes a more relaxing approach to life since being engaged to Henry Brown, a successful business man from Centurion, Pretoria.

 Simone also coaches athletics at Hoerskool Kempton Park.
-Her athelic group consist of about 20 athletes from which there are several SA champions.
+Her athletic group consist of about 20 athletes from which there are several SA champions.

 Simone has two sisters, Danell du Toit and Chane du Toit who both live in Kempton Park.

 Danell du Toit, age 16,goes to the same highschool that her eldest sister went to in Kempton Park.

 Simone's father, Boesman du Toit, an old Northern Transvaal and Transvaal rugby player was also her coach.

 He is married to Mariaan du Toit and they live in Kempton Park.

 Mariaan and Boesman has an insurance company Y2k Finance situated in Kempton Park.